 Some people may need more help, especially long-term caffeine users.
 If so, substance abuse programs can provide you with the support you need.

 Are You Addicted to Caffeine?
-Let the Florida House Experience Provide Help
+Let FHE Health Provide Help

-If you have any type of substance use disorder, our team at the Florida House Experience may be able to help you.
+If you have any type of substance use disorder, our team at FHE Health may be able to help you.
 Whether you’re addicted to caffeine or other stimulant drugs, our goal is to help you live a drug-free life.
 Contact us to learn more about our drug and alcohol rehab services.